duffcodester/hm/README.md

 NYS  - DB relational stuff

 ### Client Defined Acceptance Criteria ###
+ITC  - Parent can register
+ITC  - Parent has a login (email address for user name)
 TWIP - Parent can create a challenge
 TWIP - Parent assigns points to a challenge
+NYS  - Maximum points that can be assigned to a challenge is 99 points.
+Max reward points 9999
+NYS  - Parent registers a child.
+Child and parent relationship is static
+NYS  - Child has a login
+NYS  - Parent can reset a child's password
 NYS  - Parent assigns a challenge to one or more children
 NYS  - Parent can search a community pool of challenges for a challenge
 NYS  - Parent can add a challenge to the community pool